rogerbinns/apsw/doc/shell.rst

 autodetection by setting the PYTHONIOENCODING environment variable.

 There is also a .encoding command.
-This sets what encoding is used for any subsequent .read and .output commands but does not affect existing open files and console.
+This sets what encoding is used for any subsequent .read, .import and .output commands but does not affect existing open files and console.
 When other programs offer you a choice for encoding the best value to pick is UTF8 as it allows full representation of Unicode.

 This `Joel on Software article